 - Supporting an animal sanctuary – There are many animal shelters you can support in your local area and elsewhere within the UK.
 Some local ones to us in Bedfordshire are: Animals in Need based in Wellingborough, MK Cat Rescue in Milton Keynes plus so many others.
 Look for ways to get involved in your own communities.

 What are the popular vegan dishes in Greece?

-As mentioned earlier, Greece is one of the many countries that have vegan retreats for you to attend.
+As mentioned earlier, Greece is one of the many countries that have retreats for you to attend and more and more of these cater for vegetarians and vegans.
 Aside from the majestic sights that you will see, you will also find delicious and healthy cuisine being offered at these retreats.
-Some of them are already vegan, to begin with, while others are vegan alternatives to their regular versions.
 Here are some Greek dishes that you are sure to enjoy when on a vegan retreat:

 - Tomato fritters – These are one of the most famous vegetable fritters all over the Aegean region.
 Originating from the Cyclades, these fritters are a traditional meze and main course vegetarian dish in Tinos, Syros, and Santorini.
 They go great tzatziki, a type of sauce that can also be prepared using vegan ingredients.